mgechev/angular-aop/README.md

 1. [`joinpoint.proceed()`](https://github.com/mgechev/angular-aop/issues/19)
 2. *Use proper execution context inside the target services.
 This will fix the issue of invoking non-woven internal methods.*
 3. More flexible way of defining pointcuts (patching `$provide.provider` might be required)

+# Known issues

+## Circular dependency

+This is not issue in AngularAOP but something which should be considered when using Dependency Injection.

+Note that if the `$injector` tries to get a service that depends on itself, either directly or indirectly you will get error "Circular dependency".
+To fix this, construct your dependency chain such that there are no circular dependencies.
+Check the [following article](http://misko.hevery.com/2008/08/01/circular-dependency-in-constructors-and-dependency-injection/), it can give you a basic idea how to procceed.

 # Contributors